 Feeling a bit overwhelmed while trying to choose an estate agent to help sell your home?
 Here we list the key criteria to look out for.

-When it comes to selling your home, you will need to appoint an estate agent to help market your property, provide ‘for sale’ boards, conduct viewings, and generally deal with the sales process.
-Read more at: Why use an estate agent?
+When it comes to selling your home, most people appoint an estate agent who will market the property, provide ‘for sale’ boards, conduct viewings, and generally deal with the sales process.

 Estate agents are becoming ever-more professional, helped by a raft of measures announced by the Government last April, to drive any rogue agents out of the market.
 These included professional qualifications and a requirement to be transparent about fees.